SixLabors/ImageSharp.Web/.github/ISSUE_TEMPLATE/oss-bug-report.md

 ---
-name: Bug report
+name: "OSS : Bug Report"
-about: Create a report to help us improve
+about: Create a report to help us improve the project.
+labels: needs triage

 ---